camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 ### Closures

 Go functions may be closures.
 A closure is a function value that references variables from outside its body.
-The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.
+The function may access and modify the referenced variables; in this sense the function is "bound" to the external variables.

 ```golang
 package main